Top 50 Comedies of the 21st Century

 Rolling Stone recently did a list of the 50 best comedies of the 21st Century, and I was on a few different radio stations across the country talking about it (even though I had nothing to do with the creation of said list).
 Their list was so frustrating in parts, that it got me to create my own list (sort of).
 I didn’t have the motivation to sit and create my own list, so I thought I’d go the lazy route with this.
 I’d merely print their list and editorialize on what I liked/disliked about it.

 I’ll start by saying I was disappointed that with so many movies to choose from, they didn’t have one of the best movies (comedy or drama) of the 21st Century — Eternal Sunshine of the Spotless Mind.
-Other movies I was disappointed to see NOT make their list: (500) Days of Summer, Super, The Perks of Being a Wallflower, Safety Not Guaranteed, A Somewhat Gentle Man, The Way Way Back, Wedding Crashers, Hunt for the Wilderpeople, Me and Earl and the Dying Girl, Easy A, 50/50, Funny People, Little Miss Sunshine, Game Night, Moonrise Kingdom, About a Boy, Little Children, Me, You and Everyone We Know, and Kiss Kiss Bang Bang.
+Other movies I was disappointed to see NOT make their list: (500) Days of Summer, Super, The Perks of Being a Wallflower, Safety Not Guaranteed, A Somewhat Gentle Man, The Way Way Back, Wedding Crashers, Hunt for the Wilderpeople, Me and Earl and the Dying Girl, Easy A, 50/50, Funny People, Little Miss Sunshine, Hot Tub Time Machine, Game Night, Ted, Moonrise Kingdom, About a Boy, Little Children, Me, You and Everyone We Know, and Kiss Kiss Bang Bang.

+How can this list not have Napoleon Dynamite?
+And what’s the problem with Love Actually and My Big Fat Greek Wedding?
+They’re romantic comedies, but deserve to be on this.
+Did they not put Deadpool, Kingsman Secret Service and Guardians of the Galaxy because they’re superhero movies?
+I know Scott Pilgrim vs. the World tanked at the box office, but I’d put that, along with last years The Big Sick, Keanu, Don’t Think Twice, Neighbors, Chef, Argo, Adventureland, Juno, About Schmidt, Snatch, Old School, While We’re Young, and one of the best movies ever made — The Kids Are All Right.

-There are some movies I don’t consider “comedies” but had a lot of funny stuff, like Beginners.
+There are some movies I don’t consider “comedies” but had a lot of funny stuff, like Beginners or Philomena.
 Yet their list had movies that I hardly consider “comedy.”

-Since they had animated movies on their list, it made me wonder why they left off: Inside Out, Finding Nemo, and Wreck-It Ralph.
+Since they had animated movies on their list, it made me wonder why they left off: Inside Out, Finding Nemo, Toy Story 3, Zootopia, ParaNorman, and Wreck-It Ralph.

 So here’s their list, with my comments following each film.